area9innovation/flow9/doc/tropic.markdown

 *Tropic* & *Material*
 =====================

 *Tropic* is the second generation layout language for *flow* building on the lessons learned from *Form*.
 The main key difference is that *Tropic* no longer contains code, only data.
 This makes the language more robust, perform better and work at a higher level.
 The name *Tropic* relates to our first layout library developed in Haxe called *Arctic*.
-This library got superceded by *Form* in *flow*, which now in turn is superceded by *Tropic*, which in turn is adopted by *Material*.
+This library got superseded by *Form* in *flow*, which now in turn is superseded by *Tropic*, which in turn is adopted by *Material*.

 *Material* is the recommended library for making UIs.